SHAPE

 • 3 surf theory + video analysis sessions

-• Seven nights at the dreamy Buena Vista Hotel
+• 7 nights at dreamy Buena Vista Hotel

 • Ayurvedic-inspired morning rituals